shenef/FFXTracker/README.md

     ```
 1. Adjust the width and height to your needs, the layout should adjust.
 1. Right click on the Source and select "Interact" to enter values.

+## Installing it:
+You can install the tracker as a shortcut to your desktop or taskbar with the option to have it as a separate window with a minimal browser UI.
+Or in the case of Android, have it as a separate app in your app list.
+- Chrome on PC:
+In the far right of your URL bar there should be a install button, just click that and install.
+Alternatively, open the menu of your Browser, click on "install FFX Speedrun Tracker".
+After that you can find the shortcut on your Desktop.
+- Chrome on Android:
+There should be a small banner saying "Add FFXTracker to Home Screen" on the bottom of the screen when visiting the website.

+It might work on other browsers and operating systems but i can't guarantee it.

 ## Known Problems:
 - Overlapping Text or weird line breaks on some resolutions